 Trainings

-- Informed Consent: Communicating Key Information in Plain Language.
-In this training, participants learn about the new Common Rule for key information and how to apply plain language principles to improve the informed consent process.
+Learn about the Common Rule requirements for key information and how to apply plain language principles to make consent materials clearer and easier to understand.

-- Health Literacy: A Strategic Response to Research Complexity.
-This training introduces health literacy interventions, including plain language and teach-back, to improve research recruitment, retention, transparency, and trust.
+Explore health literacy strategies including plain language and teach-back, to improve recruitment, retention, transparency, and trust in research.

 Who is eligible?